Hollywood has captured it like no one else on screen but seeing some of these locations in person is a blast. Are you ready? 3, 2, 1... and action!

-It's been almost twenty years since the series ended but it managed to make a place in the hearts of viewers and we fans have not forgotten Chandler, Monica, Ross, Rachel, Joey and Phoebe.
-In fact, it is still very topical as many of us are hoping for a reunion of the main characters in the near future, either in film or television.
+It's been almost twenty years since the series ended but it managed to find a place in the hearts of viewers and we fans have not forgotten Chandler, Monica, Ross, Rachel, Joey and Phoebe.
+In fact, it is still in the news as many of us are hoping for a reunion of the main characters in the near future, either in film or television.

-Until that long-awaited day arrives, we will always have the fantastic episodes of Friends to revisit and the opportunity to see some of the locations where it was filmed in New York.
+While that long-awaited day arrives, we will always have the fantastic episodes of Friends to review and the opportunity to see in New York some of the locations where it was filmed with this TV and film tour of New York City.

 This is the case of the building where Monica, Rachel, Chandler and Joey lived and where most of the action takes place in the series.